StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 To connect StackState to your Elasticsearch instance and retrieve telemetry data you will need to have:

-* A running Elasticsearch instance reachable from StackState.
+* A running Elasticsearch instance (version 7.3.x or earlier) reachable from StackState.
 * An Elasticsearch index to retrieve.
 * A time field with a timestamp in the Elasticsearch data.